-Day Work Due Mon June 17 Getting started with social science research.
-PREPARE: 1) Read Singleton 1 (introduction), 2 (nature of science), and the Observation Exercise distributed in class and available on the web.
-CLASS SESSIONS: Introductions.
-Lecture on variables, propositions, measurement.
-Examples of research.
-Introduce Observation assignment.
-Explain the similarities and differences between observational research and experiments.
-Make a point of getting to know your fellow students, as you will do research in teams.
-Tues June 18 Part I. More on the logic of research and measurement of variables; measurement validity, internal validity and external validity explained PREPARE: 1) Read Singleton 4 (elements of design) and 5 (pp. 99-113 only, measurement).
-(Stern 1, 2 recommended.
-He uses the term "fact" where I say "empirical statement.")
-2) DO HW #2 Pick up a newspaper or magazine.
-Develop one or more propositions about some topic discussed in one article.
-State the concepts involved and try to operationalize them.
-Attach the clipping or copy of the article that is your "inspiration" to your homework.
-This will form the basis for discussion in class.
-3) DO HW #3 Doob & Gross.
-1) Give the major independent variable and dependent variable in the Doob and Gross article; tell how each was measured (operationalized).
-(2) State the major theoretical hypothesis of the research and the operational hypothesis which flows from it.
-3) See if you can construct the logical framework leading from the theory to the specific prediction.
-(Hint: This involves the "frustration-aggression hypothesis," the theoretical hypothesis, and the measurement assumptions, and it is not obvious.)
-4) Be prepared to discuss the results of this research, in terms of what it demonstrates (I never say "proves").
+Part I. Deal with problems/questions on observation assignment.

 Part II.
-Details on doing the observation assignment.
-3) Read Observation assignment distributed in class and available on the web.
-Singleton 11 (observation research); Also Singleton pp. 383-389, especially if you will study documents.
-Review Chapters 4 and 5 as necessary to be comfortable with the research terms used in this assignment.
-Also recommended is Stern pp. 61-88 (controlling for observation errors).
-Wed June 19 Part I. Deal with problems/questions on observation assignment.
-Part II.
 Ethics.
 Matters of ethics come up in all research but are especially acute in participant observation.
+PREPARE:

-PREPARE: 1) DO HW #4 Observation Pretest should have been done, turn in 2 paragraph report (see observation assignment for details) 2) Read Singleton 17 (Ethics).
-Also look at the human subjects and ethics documents in the workbook and/or linked to on my web page.
-3) Read Humphreys, "Tearoom Trade" and "Methods" in Golden p.
+- 1) DO HW #3 Observation Pretest should have been done, turn in 2 paragraph report (see observation assignment for details).
+SEE ME IF YOU ARE WORRIED ABOUT WHETHER YOU CAN DO THE ASSIGNMENT PROPERLY IN LIGHT OF YOUR PRETEST. - 2) Read Singleton 17 (Ethics).
+Also look at the human subjects and ethics documents in the workbook and/or linked to on my web page. - 3) Read Humphreys, "Tearoom Trade" and "Methods" in Golden p.
 85 AND Haney, et al., "Interpersonal Dynamics in a Simulated Prison," and "The Play's The Thing" in Golden p.
-157. 4) DO HW #5: (1) State which ethical issues raised (or not raised) in the text most concern you; (2) briefly give your opinion of the ethics of the research in the Humphreys and Haney et al. articles.
+157. - 4) DO HW #4: (1) State which ethical issues raised (or not raised) in the text most concern you; (2) briefly give your opinion of the ethics of the research in the Humphreys and Haney et al. articles.
 Also pay attention to what was learned from observation in each of these articles.
 NOTE: The Humphreys article contains some fairly explicit but not graphic descriptions of male homosexual sex.
 Past classroom debates about ethics have concerned the privacy issues of doing the research, and the question of whether gay men and lesbians are helped or hurt by articles like this one; there is also the concern that I am contributing to gay-bashing in assigning this kind of article in times like these.
 The ethical issues in the Zimbardo article are less controversial today, but are still important.
 I believe that vigorous discussion and debate about these issues is vital.